dkriegner/xrayutilities/doc/source/simulations.rst

     ai = linspace(0, 5, 10000)
     Ixrr = m.simulate(ai)

-In addition to the layer thickness also the roughness and relative density of a Layer can be set since they are important for the reflectivity calculation.
+In addition to the layer thickness also the roughness and density (in kg/m^3) of a Layer can be set since they are important for the reflectivity calculation.
 This can be done upon definition of the :class:`~xrayutilities.simpack.smaterials.Layer` or also manipulated at any later stage.
 Such x-ray reflectivity calculations can also be fitted to experimental data using the :class:`~xrayutilities.simpack.fit.FitModel` class which is shown in detail in the example below (which is also included in the example directory).
 The fitting is performed using the `lmfit <https://lmfit.github.io/lmfit-py/>`_ Python package which needs to be installed when you want to use this fitting function.
 This package allows to build complicated models including bounds and correlations between parameters.

 .. code-block:: python